 Spice up your life!

 It's pepper season here in southwestern Pennsylvania.
-And, this week's cocktail is inspired by our friend Jess, who has an abundance of jalapeños that she doesn't know what to do with.
-So, of course, we say...use them in a drink!
+And, this cocktail is inspired by our friend Jess, who has an abundance of jalapeños that she doesn't know what to do with.
+So, of course, we say...use them in a spicy drink!

-The spicy margarita has been hot, hot, hot (pun fully intended) for the past couple summers, but we actually prefer to drink them this time of year.
+The spicy margarita has been hot, hot, hot (pun fully intended) for the past few summers, but we actually prefer to drink them this time of year.
 The earthy, vegetal flavors are a welcome addition to the waning summer days and make this cocktail feel like a great transitional drink as we slide into autumn.

 There are a couple ways to create your spicy marg, from muddling peppers directly into your drink to infusing them in the tequila.
 We really like the infusion method, because you have more control over the heat level.

 We've been receiving some peppers in our local CSA share lately, especially the super adorable red cherry hots.
 So, we used the cherry peppers in ours, but feel free to choose your favorite pepper!
 The infusion time will vary based on the Scoville level of your pepper and also how much spice you want.

 Grab your favorite blanco tequila and measure out 3 ounces (for one cocktail).
 You'll only need 2 ounces for the drink, but make a little extra so you can test the infusion along the way.

 Slice the pepper into thin rounds.
 If you like things HOT, leave the ribs and seeds.
 Otherwise, to not burn your face off, trim the insides and discard.
 Make sure you thoroughly wash your hands and don't touch your eyes!